fairytaib/Hangman/README.md

 - **More Word Lists:** Expanding the variety of words by adding more word lists, potentially with different themes or categories, would increase replayability.
 - **Hints and Clues:** Adding more creative and helpful hints or clues for the words would make the game more accessible and enjoyable.
 - **Thematic Content:** Incorporating thematic content, such as by using words related to a specific topic or adding visual elements that match the theme, could create a more cohesive experience.
+- **Player Progress Tracking**:
+  Implement a feature that allows players to track their progress and use **Google Tables** to store game data, making it accessible via commands.

 ## Credits